The course is part of this learning path

 Not all services and features are available in all regions – newer services tend to become available in the provider’s home country first;

 The public cloud provider runs multiple, geographically distributed data centers (or groups of data centers) in each region.
-This enables an organization to provision multiple resources, like virtual machines, in multiple data centers to achieve better fault tolerance.
+This enables an organisation to provision multiple resources, like virtual machines, in multiple data centers to achieve better fault tolerance.
 If one of the data centers suffers an outage, it’s unlikely to affect resources running in other data centers.
-Effectively every vendor provides each organization with a failover data center for all their resources.
+Effectively every vendor provides each organisation with a failover data center for all their resources.

 You might think this sounds a lot like an in-house data center and that's because it is.
 The difference is that resources within the data center are provided and consumed through a cloud infrastructure.

 A community cloud model is similar to a private cloud – the only difference is the set of users.
-In a private cloud only one company provisions the infrastructure, but in a community cloud several organizations with a similar interest share the infrastructure and related resources.
+In a private cloud only one company provisions the infrastructure, but in a community cloud several organisations with a similar interest share the infrastructure and related resources.

 An example of community cloud is the GovCloud regions of some of the public cloud providers.
 Access is only available to customers working on US Government projects who require stringent security measures but need to share the same resources.

 As the name suggests, a hybrid cloud makes use of two or more distinct cloud infrastructures – private, public or community.
-For example, an organization can balance its IT infrastructure by locating mission-critical resources on a secure private cloud and deploying less-sensitive resources on a public cloud.
+For example, an organisation can balance its IT infrastructure by locating mission-critical resources on a secure private cloud and deploying less-sensitive resources on a public cloud.
 A hybrid cloud might also be used for seasonal burst traffic or disaster recovery.